neuralmagic/deepsparse/src/deepsparse/benchmark_model/README.md

                         The number of physical cores to run the analysis on, defaults to all physical cores available on the system -s {async,sync}, --scenario {async,sync}
-                        Choose between using a sync/async scenarios.
+                        Choose between using sync/async scenarios.
 This is similar to the single-stream/multi-stream scenarios.
-                        Default value is async.
+                        The default value is async.
   -t TIME, --time TIME  The number of seconds the benchmark will run.
 Default
                         is 10 seconds.
   -nstreams NUM_STREAMS, --num_streams NUM_STREAMS